|BRJ Front Page||See all Essays||Send a Comment|

 I frankly have nothing whatsoever against homosexuals joining forces in any arrangement they prefer, and my view of marriage is not entirely traditional.
 So why did I cast my vote against homosexual marriage?
 This is why:

 Marriage is not a "right."
-It is a specific civil domestic arrangement designed to serve a purpose.
+It is a specific civil domestic arrangement, created by law and designed to serve a purpose.
 Just as there are different legal associations of persons – stock co's, non-profits, associations, etc. – each of which have specific rules and different tax and benefit consequences, the same holds true for personal unions.
-The institution of marriage – the common, everyday variety – was decreed by ancient priests for one purpose: to ensure the care and feeding of children and their mother, by preventing the fathering male from skipping out on his responsibilities, which he certainly would do if it weren't for the requirement to stay put or else be punished for dereliction.
-For the past several thousand years, the legal responsibility of the father has been to be the breadwinner – to provide for his wife and children, through the enforceable legal contract of marriage.
+The institution of marriage – the common, everyday variety – was decreed in ancient religious law for one purpose: to ensure the care and feeding of children and their mother, by preventing the fathering male from skipping out on his responsibilities, which he certainly would do if it weren't for the requirement to stay put or else be punished for dereliction.
+For the past several thousand years, with basis in civil law, the legal responsibility of the father has been to be the breadwinner – to provide for his wife and children, through the enforceable legal contract of marriage.